SURV-102 - Advanced Land Surveying - Kyle Gatlin

 Surveying 102 presents advanced concepts in land surveying, field practice, and

 calculations.
-It includes equipment knowledge and equipment use, horizontal and vertical
+It includes equipment knowledge, equipment use, horizontal curves, vertical

 curves, construction staking, earthwork, stadia, topography, public lands, and